apache/hudi/docs/_docs/2_4_configurations.md

 #### bloomFilterFPP(fpp = 0.000000001) {#bloomFilterFPP}
 Property: `hoodie.index.bloom.fpp` <br/>
 <span style="color:grey">Only applies if index type is BLOOM. <br/> Error rate allowed given the number of entries.
 This is used to calculate how many bits should be assigned for the bloom filter and the number of hash functions.
 This is usually set very low (default: 0.000000001), we like to tradeoff disk space for lower false positives</span>

+#### bloomIndexParallelism(0) {#bloomIndexParallelism}
+Property: `hoodie.bloom.index.parallelism` <br/>
+<span style="color:grey">Only applies if index type is BLOOM. <br/> This is the amount of parallelism for index lookup, which involves a Spark Shuffle.
+By default, this is auto computed based on input workload characteristics</span>

 #### bloomIndexPruneByRanges(pruneRanges = true) {#bloomIndexPruneByRanges}
 Property: `hoodie.bloom.index.prune.by.ranges` <br/>